Tsiafahy

 Tsiafahy is a suburb and a rural municipality in Analamanga Region, in the Central Highlands of Madagascar.
 It belongs to the district of Antananarivo-Atsimondrano and its populations numbers to 17,024 in 2018.

 The seat of this municipality is situated at Ambatofotsy Gara.

 This suburb is crossed by the National Road 7.

+Tsiafahy is twinned with Grand Port, Mauritius.